AliyunContainerService/ack-secret-manager/README.md

 **2.** Attach KMS RAM policy on target worker role

- - access the target cluster's detail page in [Container Service console](https://cs.console.aliyun.com/)
+ - Access the target cluster's detail page in [Container Service console](https://cs.console.aliyun.com/)
- - click the target ram role named **KubernetesWorkerRole-xxxxxxxxxxxxxxx** and access into RAM Roles page
+ - Click the target ram role named **KubernetesWorkerRole-xxxxxxxxxxxxxxx** and access into RAM Roles page
- - add kms RAM policy below into the policy bind to the worker role.
+ - Add kms RAM policy below into the policy bind to the worker role.

  ```
          {